Square joy: trapped rainwater

 0 1 1 2 2 2 2 3 2 2 2 1

-If it was the first solution I heard, I would be quite surprised that it works.
-But once the three-dimensional case paved the way, this solution looks very natural, almost obvious.
+I don’t know about you, but if it were the first solution I heard of, I would be surprised it works.
+But once the three-dimensional case paved the way, this solution looks natural and almost obvious.

-That is exactly how a Dijkstra graph search would propagate, always picking the shortest edge to proceed.
-This solution does not map naturally to array languages, so I will write it below in C.
+That is precisely how a Dijkstra graph search would propagate, always picking the shortest edge to proceed.
+This solution does not map naturally to array languages, so I implemented it below in C.

 The equivalent of the Dijkstra algorithm in the two-dimensional case.